 The audiology world witnessed how unforgiving the pandemic was for those with hearing loss – causing new problems for hearing aid users to overcome.
 We saw how masks muffled speech and took away vital speech and visual cues, as well as hearing aids falling off by mask straps.

-The most impressive responses to COVID were from the hearing aid manufacturers themselves.
+The rise of hearing aid assistive technology started with the most impressive responses to COVID by the hearing aid manufacturers themselves.
 For instance, Signia reacted quickly and provided real-time hearing solutions with their ‘Mask Mode’ – a unique program within their app that boosted the frequencies that are muffled by a mask and can be turned on when needed.
 A quick fix for new hearing challenges and one we know, from our patients, had given hearing aid wearers back their confidence and independence in the PPE times.

 Smartphone apps have always been popular, but due to the pandemic, they have been an essential resource for those with hearing loss.
 Knowing loved ones are safe, using remote technology and artificial intelligence, was priceless to those who were unable to see them physically.
 We feel that this will influence future hearing aid apps and features, even as we overcome the wave of COVID and the industry reflects the consumer’s forever-changing expectations.

-Artificial intelligence isn't anything new in hearing aids, but it's having a makeover and will up its game this year and beyond.
-There a few hearing aids today, like Starkey's Edge, that include AI - tapping into deep neural networks (as seen in Oticon More) to innovatively process sound.
+Artificial intelligence isn't anything new in hearing aids, but it's constantly having a makeover and will up its game again for 2022 and beyond.
+There are a few hearing aids today, like Starkey's Edge, that include AI - tapping into deep neural networks (as seen in Oticon More) to innovatively process sound.
 The clever nature of this technology accesses your volume control settings and program specifications for relevant soundscape environments.

 It can then adjust automatically when a particular environment is detected without you having to control how you hear sound and what to focus on.
 In short, the AI within deep neural networks mirrors how your brain would naturally respond and hear the sounds if you had 'normal' hearing.
 We are excited to see how the future of this specific technology plays out and evolves over time.